xawen/PRTG-NetScaler/ReadMe.md

 A collection of PRTG scripts to monitor key metrics and status of NetScaler health.

+This sensor library relies on the [NetScaler PowerShell module](https://www.powershellgallery.com/packages/NetScaler) written by Brandon Olin.

 ## Included Scripts
 - NetScaler-AppliancePerformance.ps1 - Monitor general NetScaler perfomance stats.
 	- CPU utlization